-We plot three different solutions, namely, a first-order perturbation solution produced by IRIS (OccBin) with the ELB imposed; a plain second-order perturbation solution produced by Dynare; and a second-order global solution produced by CGA with the ELB imposed.
-As we see, the three solutions look very similar in the figure.
+We plot three different solutions, namely, a first-order perturbation solution produced by IRIS (or OccBin) with the ELB imposed; a plain second-order perturbation solution produced by Dynare without imposing ELB; and a DL solution with the ELB imposed.14 As we see, the three solutions look very similar in the figure.

 To check the accuracy of numerical solutions, we compute unit-free residuals in the model's equation along the simulation path; see Appendix G for details of our accuracy assessment.
 As expected, the global solution method is the most accurate.
-The least accurate first-order perturbation methods can produce residuals of order $10^{-1.43} \approx 3.7$ percent, while the CGA method produces residuals lower than $10^{-2.09} \approx 0.8$ percent.
-(The accuracy results are similar on a stochastic simulation).
-Given that all three
+The least accurate first-order perturbation methods can produce residuals of order $10^{-1.43} \approx 3.7$ percent, while the DL method produces residuals which are a half order of magnitude lower, namely, equal to $10^{-2.09} \approx 0.8$ percent.
+(The accuracy results are similar on a stochastic

-&lt;sup>13The natural yearly rate of interest in bToTEM is calibrated to 3 percent as in ToTEM.
+$^{^{13}}$ The natural yearly rate of interest in bToTEM is calibrated to 3 percent as in ToTEM.
 This value is chosen to represent the long-run historical average of the natural rate of interest in the Canadian economy.
 However, the current natural rate of interest in Canada is considerably lower.
 Setting the initial interest rate below the steady state is a way to account for the current low interest rate.

-&lt;sup>14We use pruning to simulate the second-order perturbation solution; see Andreasen et al. (2013).
+14We use pruning to simulate the second-order perturbation solution; see Andreasen et al. (2013).

-numerical solutions look similar, we conclude that numerical errors of these magnitudes do not affect the qualitative implications of the model in this experiment.
+Figure 7: Responses of linear perturbation, quadratic perturbation, and global ML solutions to ROW shocks simulation).
+Given that all three numerical solutions look similar, we conclude that numerical errors of these magnitudes do not affect the qualitative implications of the model in this experiment.

-5.1.3 Understanding the ELB episode in Canada
+5.3 Understanding the ELB episode in Canada: a contagion mechanism

-In our experiment in Figure 6, the nominal interest rate reaches the ELB and remains there during eight quarters, which corresponds to what actually happened in the Canadian economy during the 2009-2010 period.
+In our experiment in Figure 7, the nominal interest rate reaches the ELB and remains there during eight quarters, which corresponds to what actually happened in the Canadian economy during the 2009-2010 period.
 Our analysis suggests that a contamination-style mechanism accounts for this ELB episode in the Canadian economy.
-Under the considered scenario of negative ROW shocks, there are three foreign variables that decline during the crisis, namely, foreign output, the foreign interest rate, and the world commodity price; see Figure 5.
+Under the considered scenario of negative ROW shocks, there are three foreign variables that decline during the crisis, namely, foreign output, the foreign interest rate, and the world commodity price; see Figure 6.
 The immediate consequence of these shocks for the domestic economy is a sharp decline in commodity and noncommodity exports in the Canadian economy.
 There are significantly fewer commodities extracted due to a huge decline in commodity prices and as a consequence, domestic output starts declining.
 The central bank responds by lowering the interest rate to stimulate the economy but the magnitude of shocks is so large that the bank reaches the lower bound on the nominal interest rate by six quarters.
 Without unconventional monetary tools, the interest rate stays at the lowest value for more than two years until the foreign economy sufficiently recovers.
 All three numerical methods considered deliver the same qualitative predictions about the ELB episode.